 You can troubleshoot people conflicts within a team.

 You ensure a happy vibe in the team.
+3) Reviews appraisal reports and leads meaningful conversations.

 You try to truly understand what the person’s aspirations are.